biostar-dev/g-sdk/docs/_apis/event.md

 ### GetLogWithFilter

 You can filter the event logs to be read by setting [EventFilter](#EventFilter).
-For example, to read events with a specific user, you can set __EventFilter.userID__.
+For example, to read events of a specific user, you can set __EventFilter.userID__.

 ```protobuf
 message EventFilter {